 - “Sales leaders, have you required attendance at training?”

 - “VP of Sales, show me our progress … from Salesforce dashboards.”

-The most successful launch we ever witnessed involved the VP of Sales demanding his entire team enter all their data “by Wednesday” after we launched and trained on Monday.
+The most successful launch we ever witnessed involved the VP of Sales demanding his entire team enters all their data “by Wednesday” after we launched and trained on Monday.
 While seemingly draconian, his demand was met.
 More notably, the rule was firmly established from the outset: the CRM wasn’t paperwork to be filed later, it was the new methodology for conducting business.
-You better bet that sales team came back to us begging for reinforcing training.
+You better bet that the sales team came back to us begging for reinforcing training.